Episodes of deceptive flattery and testing irritation2nd September 2009

 My recollections of day one of my Aviemore escapade contain more greyness and rain than was actually the case.
-Skies may have been grey with a certain cool feel pervading the air on my arrival at the place’s train station on the Caledonian Sleeper but it wasn’t all thus.
-Awaiting the bus to Glenmore allowed me the time to both set myself up for a spot of hiking and feel any chilliness; the bus was a few minutes late so a little more time was available than planned.
-After the five mile bus journey, further organisation and orientation followed before I got to striking off up the road towards Glenmore Lodge.
+The skies may have been grey with a certain cool feel pervading the air on my arrival at the place’s train station on the Caledonian Sleeper but it wasn’t all thus.
+Awaiting the bus to Glenmore allowed me the time to both set myself up for a spot of hiking and feel any chilliness; the bus was a few minutes late, so a little more time was available than planned.
+After the five-mile bus journey, further organisation and orientation followed before I got to striking off up the road towards Glenmore Lodge.

 If you weren’t aware of the forecast, you’d have been tempted to assume that the day was set to remain fair and even get better and better based on the appearances that being put on at the time.
 This certainly was how it was starting to look around An Lochan Uaine and the pass itself.
 With the pleasant conditions and lack of midges, I lingered around Ryvoan Bothy for a while and pondered the possibility of using it on an excursion at some unknown point in the future.
 I still have nothing definite in mind but it’s good what’s there all the same.